singh-aparna/portfolio-aparna-singh/README.md

 ## ✨ Future Enhancements

--Add a contact form for direct communication.
+- Add a contact form for direct communication.
--Integrate a blog section to share insights and tutorials.
+- Integrate a blog section to share insights and tutorials.
--Enhance animations and transitions for a smoother user experience.
+- Enhance animations and transitions for a smoother user experience.

 ## 🤝 Contributions
 Feel free to fork this repository and submit pull requests for improvements!